-A brief summary of the ISAAC Phase Three methods are presented in this paper and more details are available elsewhere [1].
-ISAAC Phase Three was a multi-centre, multi-country, cross-sectional study of children (age 6-7 years) and adolescents (age 13-14 years).
+A brief summary of the ISAAC Phase Three methods are presented in this paper and more details are available elsewhere.1 ISAAC Phase Three was a multi-centre, multi-country, crosssectional study of children (age 6-7 years) and adolescents (age 13-14 years).
 Within a defined geographical area (centre), a sample of schools were chosen at random.
-All children within the age groups in those schools were asked to participate [1].
-The Phase Three survey took place in 2000-2003 and included two standardised questionnaires (http://isaac.auckland.ac.nz); the original symptom questionnaire from ISAAC Phase One [1-2] with information on symptoms of asthma, eczema and rhinoconjunctivitis, and an environmental questionnaire which collected data on a range of possible risk factors for the development of these disorders [1].
+All children within the age groups in those schools were asked to participate.1 The Phase Three survey took place in 2000-2003 and included two standardised questionnaires (http://isaac.auckland.ac.nz); the original symptom questionnaire from ISAAC Phase One^{1,2} with information on symptoms of asthma, eczema and rhinoconjunctivitis, and an environmental questionnaire which collected data on a range of possible risk factors for the development of these disorders.1 previous ISAAC conventions.1-3 These 3 diseases are likely to be undiagnosed in many cases as people seek to self-treat (particularly rhinoconjunctivitis), and the rate of doctor diagnoses is likely to vary widely from country to country.
+Thus, outcomes assessed in the ISAAC questionnaire are based on a description of symptoms rather than a diagnosis of disease.